edbelova/Intro-To-OOP-Activity/coworking_agreement.md

 Kate Belova: Laptop, Liveshare, Zoom, Times

+Geetha - Access to shared documentation and resources, Liveshare

 ## Collaboration vs. Individual Work Expectations
 *Clarify your collaboration expectations - does your group want to write code together all of the time?
 Or divide work to do independently, then come together to share accomplishments?
 What tools and technologies can help your collaboration?*